What You Need to Know About Utah’s Sex Offender Registry

 What Is the Purpose of the Sex Offender Registry?

 The Utah sex offender registry is a publicly transparent tracking system for monitoring sex offenders after their release from serving their sentences back into their communities.
+It is designed to provide information to the public, law enforcement agencies, and other entities to help ensure public safety and protect potential victims.

 How Long Do People Have To Stay on the Registry?